saddiqs1/cs-crosshairs/README.md

     npm run migrate
     ```

 -   Generate your database types.
-You should run this everytime after you have run a new migration.
+You should run this every time after you have run a new migration.

     ```bash
     npm run db:generate